armory/documentation/_spinnaker/armory_halyard.md

 #### Parameters
  * `--organization`: Organization for the repository.
  * `--repo`: Repository name.
- * `--secret`: Secret for the Webhook.
+ * `--secret`: Secret for the webhook.
- * `--enabled`: true/false value.
+ * `--enabled`: true or false.

 ---
 ## hal armory dinghy webhooksecrets <provider> delete

-Delete Webhook secrets validations, only `github` provider is supported at this moment.
-Parameters are filters, this can be stacked and at least one should be passed in order to delete something.
+Delete webhook secrets validations for GitHub.
+This does not support other providers.
+Provide at least one parameter for the command to delete the webhook secrets.
 (Halyard >= 1.8.4)

 #### Usage
 ```